-One of the great things about modern Toronto lofts is that residents have access to a personal gym, available to inhabitants of the building only.
+One of the great things about condo living is that residents have access to a personal gym, available to inhabitants of the building only.
 There is a full range of equipment available to ensure that you stay in shape without leaving the comfort of your own building.
 It's a touch that has worked well for a lot of cutting edge condo developments, as the typical owners of condo units tend to be professionals who also want to stay in shape.

 Doing some routine stretches can also mean your run goes a lot more efficiently.
 Your brain will know something is up when you start to manipulate your muscles in a new way, and will kick your body into exercise mode.
 You'll burn more calories, and you will also find that you perform much better over the course of the run.

-Warming up is not all about stretching, and you don't do it all before you leave the building which houses King West lofts either.
+Warming up is not all about stretching, and you don't do it all before you leave the building.
 In fact, the first ten percent of your jog or run should be a warm up as well.
 Don't hit your real pace yet, as you get your body accustomed to working at a new level.

 Finally, don't neglect the cool down when you are finished your run.
-People think that they return to their townhomes in Toronto and that's it, they can sit down and have a drink while reading a book.
+People think that they return home and that's it, they can sit down and have a drink while reading a book.
 But doing a series of stretches once you get in can help your muscles start to relax.